CBI-PITT/virtualhe_rust/README.md

   A Python implementation can be found [here](https://github.com/CBI-PITT/virtualhe_py).

-This tool takes a 16bit greyscale image of nuclei (vHematoxylin) and a 16bit greyscale background image (vEosin) like autofluorescence or a fluorescent counterstain like eosin.
+This tool takes a 16bit or 8bit greyscale image of nuclei (vHematoxylin) and a 16bit or 8bit greyscale background image (vEosin) like autofluorescence or a fluorescent counterstain like eosin.
 The output in a 8bit RGB image saved to disk.
-Currently the bit depth is not flexible.

 ###### Usage example: